-The rules of the SEC allow us to "incorporate by reference" information into this prospectus from other documents we have filed with the SEC.
-The information incorporated by reference is considered to be a part of this prospectus, and information that we file later with the SEC will automatically update and supersede this information.
-We incorporate by reference into this prospectus the information contained in the following documents:
+The rules of the SEC allow us to "incorporate by reference" information into this prospectus supplement from other documents we have filed with the SEC.
+The information incorporated by reference is considered to be a part of this prospectus supplement, and information that we file later with the SEC will automatically update and supersede this information.
+We incorporate by reference into this prospectus supplement the information contained in the following documents:

-- our Annual Report on Form 10-K for the year ended December 31, 2019 filed on February 21, 2020; - portions of our Proxy Statement on Schedule 14A filed on April 10, 2019 for our 2019 Annual Meeting of Shareholders incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2018; and - the description of our common stock set forth in our registration statement on Form 8-A filed pursuant to Section 12 of the Exchange Act on January 13, 1994, and any amendment or report filed for the purpose of updating that description.
+- our Annual Report on Form 10-K for the year ended December 31, 2023 filed on February 23, 2024; - our Quarterly Reports on Form 10-Q for the quarter ended March 31, 2024 filed on April 30, 2024, the quarter ended June 30, 2024 filed on August 8, 2024 and the quarter ended September 30, 2024 filed on October 30, 2024; - the portions of our Proxy Statement on Schedule 14A filed on April 15, 2024 for our 2024 Annual Meeting of Shareholders incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2023; - the description of our common stock set forth in Exhibit 4.17 to our Form 10-K for the year ended December 31, 2019, filed on February 21, 2020; and - our Current Reports on Form 8-K filed on May 3, 2024, May 17, 2024, July 12, 2024, September 18, 2024 and September 19, 2024.

-All reports and other documents filed by us with the SEC pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act subsequent to the date hereof and prior to the completion of the offering of the notes (other than any report or document, or portion of a report or document, that is furnished under applicable SEC rules rather than filed) shall be deemed to be incorporated by reference in this prospectus and to be part of this prospectus from the date of filing of such reports and documents.
+All reports and other documents filed by us with the SEC pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act on or subsequent to the date hereof and prior to the completion of the offering of the notes (other than any report or document, or portion of a report or document, that is furnished under applicable SEC rules rather than filed) shall be deemed to be incorporated by reference in this prospectus supplement and to be part of this prospectus supplement from the date of filing of such reports and documents.

-Any statement contained in a document incorporated or deemed to be incorporated by reference shall be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement in this prospectus or in any other subsequently filed document that is incorporated or deemed to be incorporated by reference modifies or supersedes such statement.
-Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus.
+Any statement contained in a document incorporated or deemed to be incorporated by reference shall be deemed to be modified or superseded for purposes of this prospectus supplement to the extent that a statement in this prospectus supplement or in any other subsequently filed document that is incorporated or deemed to be incorporated by reference modifies or supersedes such statement.
+Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus supplement.